On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Preliminaries

 \end{example}

-The following result by Chambers et al. in \cite{planar1} depicts the topological faithfulness of the projection map $p$, representing the fundamental group of $\RR(X)$ in terms of its shadow $\Sc(X)$. \begin{theorem}\cite{planar1} Let $X \subset \R^2$ be a finite subset and $p:\RR(X) \to \Sc(X)$ be the projection map, then $p$ induces a $\pi_1$-isomorphism, hence implying that the fundamental group is free. \end{theorem}
+The following result by Chambers et al. in \cite{planar1} depicts the topological faithfulness of the projection map $p$, representing the fundamental group of $\RR(X)$ in terms of its shadow $\Sc(X)$. \begin{theorem}\cite{planar1} For any finite subset $X \subset \R^2$, the projection map $p\colon\RR(X) \to \Sc(X)$ induces a $\pi_1$-isomorphism, hence implying that the fundamental group $\pi_1 (\RR(X))$ is free. \end{theorem}

 It has been readily apparent in our study that the applicability of proximity relations between the points is quite inevitable for the study of planar-Rips complexes.
 Hence, there is a need to deduce many more such properties in pertinence to the geometry of $\R^2$.
 The following are some key properties of planar-Rips complexes that will be referenced throughout this paper.